alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

     You will now be prompted to continue or cancel.

-10. If you're publishing a beta pre-release, create a pull request When reviewing the PR, check that the version numbers have been updated and that the compiled assets use this version number.
+10. Create a pull request.
+    When reviewing the PR, check that the version numbers have been updated and that the compiled assets use this version number.

-11. If you're publishing a beta pre-release, once a reviewer approves the pull request, merge it to **main**.
+11. Once a reviewer approves the pull request, merge it to **main**.

 ## Publish a release to npm

-1. If you're publishing a beta pre-release, check out the **main** branch and pull the latest changes.
+1. Check out the **main** branch and pull the latest changes.

 2. Sign in to npm (`npm login`), using the credentials for the govuk-patterns-and-tools npm user from Bitwarden.